 Okay, so this is going to be a really stupid question but I need to know the answer to this.
 There is a message board about collecting video games and we got into a argument about the definition of the word "rarity."
 With these games, we all know the exact amount of copies printed for each title.
 Say Game A has 2000 copies printed and Game B has 5000 copies printed.
 Assuming that no copies are lost or destroyed, Game A will always be rarer, correct?
 Someone else is arguing that the availability of copies on the secondary market changes this.

-Having said that, if either of you are interested in the value ascribed to an individual unit of either games based on the "rarity" of the game (which I suspect is the real source of contention in your debate), then you are both missing a crucial dimension of the conversation (though you seem to be going in that direction at the end).
+Having said that, if either of you is interested in the value ascribed to an individual unit of either game based on the "rarity" of the game (which I suspect is the real source of contention in your debate), then you are both missing a crucial dimension of the conversation (though you seem to be going in that direction at the end).
 You are both looking at different aspects of the supply side of the market and are completely ignoring the demand side.
-Both supply and demand are critical in determining the value a society ascribes to a given item; hence we call the bedrock model in economics the supply and demand model.
+Both supply and demand are critical in determining the value a society ascribes to a given item; hence, we call the bedrock model in economics the "supply and demand" model.